How Much Do Extra Mortgage Payments Really Save You?

 Before sending extra payments to your lender, make sure your mortgage is eligible for extra payments without penalty.

 Examine all your options and determine which strategy – making extra payments or investing in other things – works best for your situation.

 What Are Today’s Rates?

 Mortgage rates are hitting new lows.
 Many homeowners will discover that a refinance will save them significant amounts in interest, even if they decide not to make extra payments.

-Get a rate quote for a refinance, and check ultra-low ten- and 15-year rates to further increase savings.Click to see today's rates (Oct 20th, 2017)
+Get a rate quote for a refinance, and check ultra-low ten- and 15-year rates to further increase savings.Verify your new rate (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.